Bright Eyes in the Clays

 - Experience with

 - Our staff are very knowledgeable regarding allergies and intolerance's.
-All of our staff members have food hygiene certification.
+Staff members who work in the kitchen have food and hygiene training.

 - Has provision